-- Q: Speaking from personal experience, how has gym training for 40 years impacted your health and wellbeing? - A: We've stayed healthy and are really mobile in our retirement, I've seen many people in their 30s and 40s who can't walk upstairs!
+Q: Speaking from personal experience, how has gym training for 40 years impacted your health and wellbeing?

+A: We've stayed healthy and are really mobile in our retirement, I've seen many people in their 30s and 40s who can't walk upstairs!
 It's essential for young people to start training early.

-- Q: How do you think young people's perceptions of exercise has changed? - Young people still don't fully understand the importance of exercise - it's very important and healthy living should be a bigger part of schools.
+Q: How do you think young people's perceptions of exercise has changed?

+A: Young people still don't fully understand the importance of exercise - it's very important and healthy living should be a bigger part of schools.
 We can both see the difference in school kids now.
+When overweight kids around.

-When we were back at school, there were fewer been rolled out across the business and continues for each new gym opening.
+been rolled out across the business and continues for each new gym opening.